Soybeans Fertility & Soil

 Fig. 2: Straw yield of pea, lentil, and soybean grown at four sites in Saskatchewan in 2014 and 2015.

-Soybean generally had higher N and P concentrations in the grain (39.3–47.6 g/kg and 5.1–6.8 g/kg, respectively) than pea and lentil (figure 3, figure 4).
-Compared to peas and lentils, soybean had significantly higher K, Ca, Mg, and S concentrations in the grain across the sites and similar or larger removal of these nutrient elements, suggesting the potential for additional depletion of these elements from the soil over the long-term when soybean is grown.
+Soybeans generally had higher N and P concentrations in the grain (39.3–47.6 g/kg and 5.1–6.8 g/kg, respectively) than pea and lentil (figures 3 and 4).
+Compared to peas and lentils, soybeans had significantly higher potassium (K), calcium (Ca), magnesium (Mg), and sulphur (S) concentrations in the grain across sites and similar or greater removal of these nutrients, suggesting the potential for additional depletion of these elements from the soil over the long term when soybeans are grown.

 Fig. 3: Grain N of pea, lentil, and soybean grown at four sites in Saskatchewan in 2014 and 2015.